flutter-tizen/plugins/packages/camera/README.md

 ## Supported devices

-This plugin is an experimental plug-in for the future
+This plugin is currently experimental and does not support any devices.

-- Nothing

 ## Required privileges

-To use this plugin, add below lines under the `<manifest>` section in your `tizen-manifest.xml` file,
+To use this plugin, add below lines under the `<manifest>` section in your `tizen-manifest.xml` file.

 ```xml
 <privileges>